Rady Children’s Health Co-President and CEO Kim Cripe loves to garden.

 “The years have gone by so quickly,” she says.

 “For me, there’s no greater privilege than serving children and their families.
 Serving children is one way we can change the future.
-That’s certainly one of the reasons I have devoted most of my professional career to CHOC.
+That’s certainly one of the reasons I have devoted most of my professional career to pediatric healthcare.
 As much as I like planting seeds and seeing things grow, there is simply nothing more gratifying than contributing to the growth and development of a child into a happy and healthy adult.”